rodizipa/rodizipa/README.md

 ## TLDR
 - 🔭 I’m currently working on an ETL/Notifications/Dashboards/Documents generator application called Orion
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning JPA and Rest architecture standards
 - 👯 I’m looking to collaborate on projects I find interesting, recently working with documents and fancy charts though.
 - 🤔 I’m looking for help with converting PDF tables to spreadsheet files
 - 💬 Ask me about: Gacha games, mythology or the battle of porpoises